If your customer's Buyer Persona isn't at the very heart of your inbound marketing strategy, you are doing it wrong.

 It's pretty straightforward to see why a buyer persona is relevant for big businesses with more employees.
 Larger companies have bigger marketing budgets and can spend more time and resources narrowing down their target market.

 A solopreneur or a small business may say “we know our clients, why should we waste time and money?”
 Regardless of your marketing budget, finding your target audience will have a tremendous impact on your marketing ROI.

-For instance, a self-employed personal trainers with a website where they share tips and tricks for staying fit.
-So, you would need a buyer persona to narrow your focus on to customers who are more likely to opt for your services.
+For instance, self-employed personal trainers with a website where they share tips and tricks for staying fit.
+So, you would need a buyer persona to narrow your focus to customers who are more likely to Google you.

-The buyers' persona suggests, for example, that majority of your clients are young girls in their early 20s.
+The buyer persona suggests, for example, that majority of your clients are women in their early 20s.
 So, you want to target this audience.
-You would likely edit the copy of your website, optimize your Instagram, and choose blog topics and posts that relate to the problems and solutions of young girls in their early 20s, your prime target audience.
+You would likely edit the copy of your website, optimize your Instagram, market on TikTok, and choose blog topics and posts that relate to the problems and solutions of women in their early 20s, your prime target audience.

-Buyers persona includes a mix of internal and external research, but you don't have to do it all at once.
-Starting small and letting your client base grow over time is a decent marketing strategy for beginners.
+Buyer persona includes a mix of internal and external research, but you don't have to do it all at once.
+Starting small and letting your client base grow over time is a digital marketing strategy for beginners.

 The easiest way to get started is to build a list of questions you will use to interview your team members.